raspberrypilearning/packaging-your-code/en/step_5.md

 --- task ---

-Review the [list of classifiers](https://pypi.org/pypi?%3Aaction=list_classifiers) and add any others which you think are appropriate to your project.
+Review the [list of classifiers](https://pypi.org/pypi?%3Aaction=list_classifiers), and add any others you think are appropriate to your project.

 --- /task ---

-The **keywords** parameter allows you to provide words which someone may search for when looking for a project.
+The `keywords` parameter allows you to provide words which someone may use to search for a project like yours.

 --- task ---

-Create a list of **keywords** which are appropriate to this project such as "motivation" or "learning" and add it to the **setup**.
+Create a list of keywords that are appropriate to this project, such as "motivation" or "learning", and add it to the `setup` function.

 --- hints ---